Disputed Academic Evaluation Procedures

 - A student is required to first meet with the instructor of the course.

-- If the dispute is not resolved after meeting with the instructor, please contact your Advisor to initiate an appeal to the Department Chair.
+- If the dispute is not resolved after meeting with the instructor,

 General university policy regarding disputed academic evaluations entitles a student to two levels of formal appeal after review by the instructor.
 In the interest of preserving the very important student-instructor relationship, the student and instructor should try to resolve the grade dispute by direct communication.
 If the issue cannot be resolved by this dialogue, the grade dispute should move beyond the instructor to the next level of review.
 All grade appeals must be brought no later than the end of the semester following the semester for which the student received the disputed grade.
 In general, the two levels of appeal beyond the instructor are either: the department chair and the school dean, or the school dean and the provost’s office.
 Whether an appeal is heard by the department chair and dean or dean and provost’s office depends upon the structure of the school in which the academic evaluation occurred.
 The two levels of appeal are as follows: